aggr0cr4g/windows-event-schemas/README.md

 # windows-event-schemas

-I was looking for some a compiled location of the Windows event logs XML schema and couldnt find it.
+I was looking for a compiled location of the Windows event logs XML schema and couldnt find it.

 Decided to just pull this `https://github.com/MicrosoftDocs/windows-itpro-docs/tree/main/windows/security/threat-protection/auditing` and then: